Antonia Brico State at Central Presbyterian Church

-If you are attending your first classical music concert, below are some frequently asked questions to help make your experience more enjoyable.
+If you are attending your first (of 300th) classical music concert, below are some frequently asked questions to help make your experience more enjoyable.

 Be comfortable – There’s no dress code.
 From jeans to suits, you’ll see it all!
 Wear what you’d like — you’ll fit in.
 We love you just the way you are.